You’ve been named as your parent’s executor. Now what?

 6. Open an estate bank account to pay bills or receive funds.

-You need an account in the name of the estate in order to 1) deposit incoming funds, such as paychecks or other money owed to your parent, and 2) write checks to pay your mom or dad’s bills, including mortgages, utilities, and credit cards.
+You need an account in the name of the estate to 1) deposit incoming funds, such as paychecks or other money owed to your parent, and 2) write checks to pay your mom or dad’s bills, including mortgages, utilities, and credit cards.

 7. Locate, inventory, and maintain your parent’s property.